 - Click Save.

-After saving, Outcomes will update to show the allocation percentage, along with additional information, depending on how you decide to use the control group.
+After saving, Experiments will update to show the allocation percentage, along with additional information, depending on how you decide to use the control group.
 Get all the details and watch a video tutorial in our Journey Control Groups documentation, and learn how to:

 Compare Performance reporting — A journey Performance report compares audience behavior to a journey’s goal.
 While a control group is enabled, you can review the performance of the active group compared to the control group and determine if messaging is having the expected impact on the journey’s conversion events.